buttonwoodcx/bcx-validation/doc/tutorial.md

 ### Define new validator with function

 Raw function validator is rarely used.
 It doesn't take any of `bcx-validation`'s advantages.
-For reusability, it's better to add a new validator.
+For re-usability, it's better to add a new validator.

 ```javascript
 validation.addValidator("atLeast8Chars", value => {